AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/xdebug.md

 >
 >You can configure Xdebug to run in the Cloud Docker environment for local debugging without changing your Adobe Commerce on cloud infrastructure project configuration.
 See [Configure Xdebug for Docker](https://devdocs.magento.com/cloud/docker/docker-development-debug.html).

-To set up [!DNL Xdebug], [configure](#configure-xdebug) a file in your Git repository, configure your IDE, and set up port forwarding.
-You can configure settings in the `magento.app.yaml` file.
+To enable Xdebug, you must configure a file in your Git repository, configure your IDE, and set up port forwarding.
+You can configure some settings in the `magento.app.yaml` file.
 After editing, you can push the Git changes across all Starter environments and Pro Integration environments to enable Xdebug.
-You do not need to do this for Pro Staging & Production environments as Xdebug is always available, see [Debug for Pro Staging and Production](#pro-debug).
+You do not need to do this for Pro Staging & Production environments as Xdebug is always available.

-Once configured, you can debug [CLI commands](#debugcli), [web requests](#webrequests), and [code](#code).
-Remember, all Adobe Commerce on cloud infrastructure environments are read-only.
-You need to pull code to your local development environment to perform debugging.
-For Pro Staging and Production environments, we include [additional instructions](#pro-debug) for Xdebug.
+Once configured, you can debug CLI commands, web requests, and code.
+Remember that all cloud infrastructure environments are read-only.
+Clone the code to your local development environment to perform debugging.
+For Pro Staging and Production environments, we include [additional instructions](#debug-for-pro-staging-and-production) for Xdebug.

 ## Requirements